-- It is worth noting that all public transport in Italy including trains tend to run fewer services on Sunday, public holidays and saints’ days, so bear this in mind when planning your travel itinerary.
+- It is worth noting that all public transport in Italy including trains tend to run fewer services on Sundays, public holidays, and saints’ days, so bear this in mind when planning your travel itinerary.

 - Be aware that train stations are often crowded and so can prove profitable hunting grounds for pickpockets, so be sure to keep your valuables safe and secure.

 - Note that larger cities such as Rome or Milan may have more than one railway station, so if you are going to the center, make sure you purchase a ticket that takes you to the correct station.
 Often, the main station is the name of the town followed by the word ‘centrale’ (central)—an example would be ‘Napoli Centrale’—but this is not always the case.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.